-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 18,170 adults (14,660 men and 3,510 women) in the United States will be diagnosed with esophageal cancer.
-It is estimated that 15,450 deaths (12,450 men and 3,000 women) from this disease will occur this year.
+This year, an estimated 16,980 adults (13,570 men and 3,410 women) in the United States will be diagnosed with esophageal cancer.
+It is estimated that 15,590 deaths (12,600 men and 2,990 women) from this disease will occur this year.
 Esophageal cancer is the seventh most common cause of cancer death among men.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with esophageal cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015.